kin90ful/Simple-Flight/SECURITY.md

 Little to no updates will be displayed on this plugin.
 This is a documentation plugin only. and will most likely not be updated..
 This plugin was created in Kotlin.
+Spigot or Paper server will run in both.